 To begin, consider one of Mr. BZDUMB’s introductory statements: “Why for example should WI have only one teacher with a salary over $100,000 when in 2010 IL had 6,855 teachers with salaries over $100,000?…”

 There are over 171,000 active teachers in Illinois (Teachers Retirement System).
-Even if Mr. BZDUMB is correct about 6,855 teachers that have salaries over $100,000, besides committing the fallacy of composition (to reason that the properties or minority of individuals are necessarily the properties of the whole which they constitute – in other words, four percent of a population is not representative of the whole), what has he established except for his conspicuously-deep prejudice against teachers who have earned a constitutionally-promised pension that they have consistently contributed to throughout their careers and was under-funded by the State of Illinois in the amount of nearly $15 billion (TRS)?
+Even if Mr. BZDUMB is correct about 6,855 teachers that have salaries over $100,000, besides committing the fallacy of composition (to reason that the properties or minority of individuals are necessarily the properties of the whole which they constitute – in other words, four percent of a population is not representative of the whole), what has he established except for his conspicuously-deep prejudice against teachers who will have earned a constitutionally-promised pension that they have consistently contributed to throughout their careers and was under-funded by the State of Illinois?

 Let’s consider his next statements: “…Tax credits for jobs continues [sic] to be the Hail Mary pass of progressive economic thinking.
 Like Obama and Geithner, Brown has no experience in the business world and obviously has no idea why businessmen hire new employees.
 They hire because business is expanding not because they might get a small tax credit.
 So what would happen if this type of law were passed would be [sic] tax credits going to employers who were going to hire anyway.
 In other words a complete waste of taxpayer dollars [sic].
 This is another in a long line of progressive ad verecundiam fallacies i.e. ‘appeal to improper authority.’
 Examples of these fallacious arguments would be asking [sic] Mike Ditka to explain the Theory of Relativity or asking Einstein to predict the Super Bowl winner or asking Obama/Geithner/Brown to devise effective business tax policy…”